pgg1610/folio_website/_projects/ace-gcn.markdown

 There are plethora of reactions wherein the material (catalyst) aiding the reaction undergoes phhysical and/or chemical transformation under the reaction conditions (_in-operando_).
 Heterogeneous catalytic reactions are sensitive to atomic-scale complexities arising under in-operando conditions, such as variations in surface morphology, composition, and adsorbate-adsorbate interactions.
 More so, presence of irregular geometries and complex material arrangement, present for the catalyst, expands the possible solution space of possible catalyst models for the reaction.
 As a result, the difficulty in systematically generating and analyzing the surface representations, make atomic-model development non-trivial.
 To address this challenge, a graph network-based enumeration and prediction strategy is explored.

 Adsorbate Chemical-Environment-based Graph Convolution Neural Network (ACE-GCN), is a versatile framework with the ability to encode atomic configurations comprising of diverse adsorbates, binding locations, coordination environments, and variations in the substrate morphology.
 This workflow is used to generate and rank surface adsorbate configurations for reactions which are shown to be affected by the presence of high adsorbate surface coverage.
+Through this study we inch closer towards realizing the deam of better describing the molecular-level functioning for complex materials and process.

 ## Background